 scientific name: Nezara viridula (Linnaeus) (Insecta: Hemiptera: Pentatomidae)

 Introduction - Distribution - Description - Life Cycle - Damage - Action Threshold - Management - Selected References

 The southern green stink bug, Nezara viridula (Linnaeus), is in the order Hemiptera or "true bugs."
 Stink bugs are in the family Pentatomidae and adults are recognized by their shield-shape, five-segmented antennae, and their malodorous scent.
 The southern green stink bug is a highly polyphagous feeder, attacking many important food crops.

 Figure 1.
 Adult southern green stink bug, Nezara viridula (Linnaeus).
-Photograph by J. Castner, University of Florida.
+Photograph by James Castner, University of Florida.

 The southern green stink bug is believed to have originated in Ethiopia.
 Its distribution now includes the tropical and subtropical regions of Europe, Asia, Africa and the Americas.
 In South America, it is expanding its range to Paraguay, south Argentina and toward the north-east of Brazil, due to expanding soybean production (Panizzi 2008).
 In North America, it is limited primarily to the southeastern United States, Virginia to Florida in the east, Ohio and Arkansas in the midwest, and to Texas in the southwest.
 It is also established in Hawaii and California (Capinera 2001).